 When a student commits or is believed to have committed sexual misconduct - whether committed against another student, other member of the Community, or non-member of the Community - the student will likely face student conduct charges and be subjected to the college's disciplinary process.
 All accused students are entitled to a presumption of 'not responsible' (not guilty), and all processes will be conducted in a fair, impartial, thorough, and timely manner.
 At all times, the burden of proof is on the College to establish that the alleged violation of this policy was committed by the student in question.
 The standard of evidence required in both the Student Conduct Hearing and in the Appeal Hearing, if one is sought, is a preponderance of evidence.
-'Preponderance of evidence' means that the relevant Code of Conduct committed, however slight the edge may be.
+'Preponderance of evidence' means that the relevant Code of Conduct committee must decide in favor of the party having, as a whole, the stronger evidence that the violation was or was not committed, however slight the edge may be.
 'Preponderance of evidence' is sometimes described as 'more likely than not' or '51% probability'.
 The evidence should be sufficient to incline a fair and impartial mind to one side of the issue over the other, but it is not necessary for that mind to be completely free from all reasonable doubt.
 'Preponderance of evidence' is a different and lesser standard of evidence than that used in criminal proceedings; rather, it is the standard of evidence often used in civil court proceedings.